MarcJimenez99/cs153lab1-2/README.md

 sysproc.c
 proc.c
 ```
 and all user space programs that uses the exit system call.
 In these user space programs we will simply change the parameter of `exit()` to `exit(0)`.
-In the following images are where changes have been made in the previously listed files.
+In the following images are the changes made in the previously listed files.

 | user.h | defs.h |
 |--------|--------|